Getting Started With Your GCP Project

 Use your @ucsb.edu account

 Do not sign in with a personal Gmail account.
 All Campus Cloud resources are in the ucsb.edu Google Workspace domain.
-Only @ucsb.edu accounts can access Campus Cloud GCP projects.Step 2 — Verify Your IAM Role
+Only @ucsb.edu accounts can access Campus Cloud GCP projects.Step 2 — Verify Your Access

 - Navigate to IAM & Admin → IAM in the left menu.